 On indemnification, Iowa law provides, as do most nonprofit corporation laws, that a director who is “wholly successful” in defending litigation must be indemnified for attorneys’ fees and costs.
 The trial court had denied indemnification on the ground that Allen and Park were not wholly successful because they “did not act in good faith” and “their conduct was not in the best interests” of the Association.

 But the Court said that good faith and the best interests of the corporation are not requirements for indemnification.
-It held that they had been wholly successful and were entitled to reasonable fees and costs “associated only with the defense of the director claims” brought against them, and costs not associated with their claims against the Association.
+It held that they had been wholly successful and were entitled to reasonable fees and costs “associated only with the defense of the director claims” brought against them, and not costs associated with their claims against the Association.

 On conversion of funds, the Court agreed with the trial court finding that the Association’s financial records were a “nightmare” and her recordkeeping was “abysmal.”
 But it also found that Allen and Park could not produce any clear evidence that the funds were improperly used.

 On standing to seek dissolution of the Association, the trial court had ruled that Allen and Park lacked standing because they were no longer directors.
-The Court of Appeals said that they were directors and had standing, but did not finding dissolution a “reasonable” remedy on the record.
+The Court of Appeals said that they were directors and had standing, but did not find dissolution a “reasonable” remedy on the record.
 It urged the directors to attend training on the fiduciary duties and responsibilities of directors.

 On sanctions, the Court found that the Association and its counsel did not assert “frivolous positions” and that the trial court had not abused its discretion in denying them.
 (North Skunk River Greenbelt Association v.
 Allen, Ct. of Apps., IA, No. 18-0842, 11/27/19.)